Laboratory and University Core Facility Research Equipment Program

-- Up to $1.5M has been committed to this program.
+- Up to $1.5M has been committed to this program in recent years.

-- Can funds be used to pay installation costs?
+- Can funds from the award be used to pay installation costs?

 - What is meant by, “Eligible equipment includes single, commercially available instruments or the essential components of an integrated system?"

-- The intent of the program is for the purchase of a single piece of equipment or instrument.
+- The program is intended to support the purchase or integration of a single piece of equipment or instrument.
 It is not intended for the purchase of separate pieces of equipment that together increase the capabilities of a research laboratory.
 However, it is recognized that some components of an instrument are sold separately (e.g., a computer to run the instrument) and these are allowed.